Princeadedayo/DSA-Second-Project-Documentation-2/README.md

 salary structures and pay gaps.
 Although a bonus calculation is mentioned in the case study, the absence of a bonus rule dataset prevents us from performing this part of the analysis.
 The report concludes with key .
+# Data Cleaning and Preparation
+A rigorous EDA begins with thoroughly cleaning the data to ensure that subsequent analyses are accurate and reective of the true state of the organization.
+The cleaning process was guided by the following specic tasks:
+1. Handling Missing Gender Values:
+Many employee records contained blank entries in the Gender column.
+To provide a unied approach to analysis, all missing or blank values have been recategorized under the new generic status “Unspecied.”
+This categorization helps in maintaining consistency in subsequent counts and comparisons while ensuring that the inuence of missing data is acknowledged.
+2. Filtering Out Employees with Missing Salary:
+Employees who do not have a recorded salary—most likely representing former employees or incomplete records—were removed.
+Salary being a critical quantitative measure, its absence could otherwise lead to inaccurate computations in salary distribution and pay gap analyses.
+3. Removing Incomplete Departmental Data:
+There were multiple records in which the Department eld was recorded as “NULL.”
+Since department afliation plays a key role in understanding gender distributions and compensation patterns, these rows were eliminated to avoid skewing any departmentspecic insights.